-1. The income earned from the investment portfolio, recognised through the income statement during the period (excluding unrealised and realised gains and losses, impairments and fair value adjustments) divided by the average assets under management.
-The average assets under management derives from the period's opening and closing balances for the total Group or UKI.
+- The income net of fees, earned from the investment portfolio, recognised through the statement of profit or loss during the period (excluding unrealised and realised gains and losses, impairments and fair value adjustments) divided by the average assets under management.
+The average assets under management and the profit of the profit of - derives from the period's opening and closing balances for the total Group or UKI.

-2. The investment return divided by the average assets under management.
+3. The investment return recognised through the statement of profit or loss earned from the investment portfolio, including investment fees unrealised and realised gains and losses, impairments and fair value adjustments, divided by the average assets under management.
 The average assets under management derives from the period's opening and closing balances.